aclaf/flagrant/docs/explanation/architecture.md

 - Port numbers must be 1-65535
 - File paths must exist (for inputs) or be writable (for outputs)
 - Dates must not be in the future
-- email addresses must match a pattern
+- Email addresses must match a pattern

 **Command execution**